 Your Safety is our Concern

-Advanced BMI offers the latest and the safest technologies in weight loss surgery in Lebanon.
+Advanced BMI offers the latest procedures in Lebanon.
+Safety is our main concern.
 Our patients will profit from our extensive experience in all the laparoscopic proceduresKnow More

 A dedicated, fully trained staff in bariatric medicine and surgery, offering Psychological evaluation and support, Pre-operative education, Nutritional counseling and follow-up etc…Know More